zesk/build/docs/tools/debug.md

 Returns whether the shell has the error exit flag set

 Useful if you need to temporarily enable or disable it.

-Note that `set -e` is not inherited by shells so turning it on has little effect except on the current script running.
+October 2024 - Does appear to be inherited by subshells

     set -e
-    printf "$(isErrorExit; printf %d %?)"
+    printf "$(isErrorExit; printf %d $?)"

 Outputs `1` always